 I know how to use the automatic tools to create a bay, bow, or box window, but I would also like to know how to manually create these.
 How can I accomplish this task?

-It is possible to manually create a bumpout by creating a small room and adjusting the floor and ceiling heights.
+It is possible to manually create a bumpout for a bay window by creating a small room and adjusting the floor and ceiling heights.

-Using the Straight Exterior Wall tool, draw three additional walls connected to the structure, at the size you would like the bay window to be.
+Using the Straight Exterior Wall tool, draw three additional walls connected to the structure, at the size you would like the bumpout for the bay window to be.

-Once the additional walls are in place, you will be able to add windows by selecting Build> Window> Window from the menu, and clicking in the wall where you would like to place the window.
+Once the additional walls are in place, you will be able to add windows by selecting Build> Window> Window from the menu, and clicking in the wall.

 You can open the Window Specification dialog to make changes to the window size, number of lites, materials, and other features as desired.